-Anyone that has a pet knows it’s just like any other loved member of the family.
-I am often asked what happens to a pet when someone dies or becomes ill.
-And of course when I look at my little four legged friend it’s easy to understand why we’re anxious about making sure they are looked after.
+Any pet owner knows it’s just like any other loved member of the family.
+I am often asked what happens to a pet when someone dies or becomes ill?
+How to be sure your pets are looked after and cared for should you pass away?

 Let’s look at the legal issues and what happens to your pet if you don’t have a Will.
 If you’re married or in a civil partnership, your surviving partner gets the pooch.
 Tricky if you’re separated and haven’t settled finances but wanted your little fluffy friend to go to someone else.
 That’s because the law defines pets as a chattel, ie tangible movable property.
 If you’re not married, and also don’t have a Will then it’s a real tangle.